rebecabernal/JobOfferSearch/README.md

 >[!NOTE]
 >Please understand that i'm still learning, not everything will look or be perfect.
 Thank you for the attention.

-If you want to contact me here's my gmail: talenabarbosa7@gmail.com
+If you want to contact me here's my gmail:rebecabernalmesa@gmail.com
 ***

 ## Languages and tools I used in this project